noptic/nail-core/docs/NailApi.coffee.md

 Creating an API
 ---------------
-`nail-core` does not expose the constructor of `NailApi`.
 To create a new API use [NailApi.use].

 Structure
 ---------
-The module exports an instance of `NailApi`.
+The module exports an object.

     describe 'nail-core', ->

-The instance is an object.

       it 'is an object', ->
         nail.should.be.a 'object'